microsoft/BikeSharing360_MobileApps/Cordova.md

 Maintenance App
 ===============

-The BikeSharing 360 Maintentance App is an application developed in **Apache Cordova** used by maintenance poeple of the company.
+The BikeSharing 360 Maintentance App is an application developed in **Apache Cordova** used by maintenance people of the company.

 Every user can see incidences assigned to him, view its details and mark incidences resolved.